mushfiqur124/boast/README.md

 # VITE_SUPABASE_ANON_KEY=your-supabase-anon-key
 ```

-**For Lovable Development:**
-The app includes backwards-compatible fallback credentials, so it will work directly in Lovable without additional setup.
+**Getting Supabase Credentials:**
+1. Create a free account at [supabase.com](https://supabase.com)
+2. Create a new project
+3. Go to Settings → API
+4. Copy your Project URL and anon/public key
+5. Add them to your `.env` file

 **Security Notes:**
 - Database migrations are in `supabase/migrations/`
-- Never commit .env files to version control
+- **Never commit .env files to version control**
-- The app uses environment variables when available, falls back to hardcoded values for Lovable compatibility
+- Environment variables are required - no fallback credentials for security
+- Always use your own Supabase project for development

 ## 🎨 Design Philosophy